FabianaCampanari/FabianaCampanari/README.md

 ## [🧘🏼‍♀️ Professional Focus:](https://github.com/FabianaCampanari/FabianaCampanari/assets/113218619/7c5f3def-9d6d-4c0b-8817-7e530e42e9c9)

-I integrate knowledge in Graphic Design, Front-End Development, Artificial Inteligence Data Sience and Quantum Computing as a enthusiast to create innovative and impactful solutions in the digital world.
+I integrate knowledge in Graphic Design, Front-End Development, Artificial Inteligence Data Science and Quantum Computing as a enthusiast to create innovative and impactful solutions in the digital world.
 I am excited about the possibilities of this combination of skills and eager to contribute to projects that share this vision.

 ## [👀 Goals:](https://github.com/FabianaCampanari/FabianaCampanari/assets/113218619/81b6a799-0229-4417-8e55-ddd8032e98ed)

-Meu objetivo é me destacar no campo do Desenvolvimento de Software e fazer parte do movimento sempre em evolução da IA e da Computação Quântica.
-Através da educação contínua, trabalho árduo e colaboração com outros entusiastas da tecnologia, aspiro impulsionar a inovação e contribuir para o avanço da ciência, IA, art e computação quântica fo

-My goal is to excel in the field of Software Development, design and AI Data Sience and be part of the ever-evolving movement of AI and Quantum Computing.
+My goal is to excel in the field of Software Development, Design and AI Data Science and be part of the ever-evolving movement of AI and Quantum Computing.
 Through continuous education, hard work, and collaboration with other technology enthusiasts, I aspire to drive innovation and contribute to the advancement of science, AI, arts and quantum computing.

 ## [🧠 Recommended Readings:]()